-News and Opportunities for Writers: May/June 2019
+News and Opportunities for Writers: July 2019

 The Society of Authors want to hear from writers, illustrators and literary translators!
 Fill out this survey to tell them what training, development and advice will help you further your career as an author.
 The survey will take around 10-15 minutes to complete and as a thank you, you can enter a draw to win a year’s free membership to the Society of Authors.